 Where do search engines start crawling?

-by elmo.conroy , in category: SEO , 6 months ago
+by elmo.conroy , in category: SEO , a year ago

 Where do search engines start crawling?